Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Preliminary Numerical Experiments

-\section{Preliminary numerical experiments}
+\section{Preliminary Numerical Experiments}

-This section presents numerical experiments to evaluate the performance of the proposed generalized descent methods in minimizing smooth Kurdyka-Łojasiewicz (KL) functions.
-We begin by detailing the computational setup, followed by the definition of test problems, and finally, we discuss the obtained results.
+This section reports numerical experiments illustrating the behavior of the proposed generalized descent framework on representative smooth and smoothed nonsmooth objectives satisfying the Kurdyka-{\L}ojasiewicz (KL) property.
+We first describe the computational environment and stopping criteria, then introduce the test problems, and finally discuss the observed performance.